2020 Springfield, Missouri shooting: Shooting

 Between 11:24 p.m. and 11:43 p.m.
 CST, multiple emergency calls were made regarding a man in a black 2019 Volkswagen vehicle shooting at random vehicles in eastern Springfield.
 The shooter drove northward before crashing his vehicle at a Kum & Go convenience store on East Chestnut Expressway.
 He entered the store at 11:43 p.m. and opened fire on those inside, killing three and injuring one.
 An employee who was wounded told the Springfield News-Leader that the shooter had a "psychotic break" and "gave a speech about being disrespected throughout his life and wanting to inflict pain on others".
 One person inside the store survived by hiding from the gunman.
 Officers Christopher Walsh and Josiah Overton of the Springfield Police Department were shot at in the parking lot as they responded to the shooting; Walsh was fatally wounded, and Overton was struck twice, one bullet was stopped by his body armor, and the second bullet tore into his shoulder and knocked him down.
 After other officers arrived at the scene, they discovered that the shooter had committed suicide.

 Victims

 The victims inside the store were identified as 57-year-old employee Troy Rapp, 46-year-old waste management contractor Shannon Perkins, and 22-year-old customer Matthew Hicks-Morris.
 The police officer killed outside the store was 32-year-old Christopher Walsh.
-Employee Jayne Gilson was shot five times but survived; he was initially hospitalized in critical condition, but was upgraded to stable condition on March 26.
+Employee Jayme Gilson was shot five times but survived; he was initially hospitalized in critical condition, but was upgraded to stable condition on March 26.
 Police officer Josiah Overton suffered non-life-threatening injuries.